-Size is another thing to consider about the best mattress for guest room.
+Size is another thing to consider about the mattress for guest bed.
 Various factors can help you decide, such as:

-There are three main sizes to choose from, all suitable for guest rooms for space, comfort, and price:
+There are three main sizes to choose from, all suitable for guest rooms for space, comfort, and cost:

-There are four features of the best mattress for guest room to look into, whether it's for you or a guest:
+There are four features of the guest beds with mattresses to look into, whether it's for you or a guest:

 Through a breathable cover and mattress, it regulates temperature and prevents hot sweats.
 That way, your guest stay cool throughout their rest.